pierow2k/nogocomments/doc/nogocomments.1.md

 NAME
 ====

-**nogocomments** - A utility tool for removing Go comments from source code.
+**nogocomments** - A tool for removing Go comments from source code.

 SYNOPSIS
 ========